NethermindEth/cairo-vm-go/docs/docs/vm-fundamentals/builtins.md

     - **pub_key**: Represents an ECDSA public key.
     - **message**: Denotes a message signed by the pub_key.

     Additionally, there's a pointer named ecdsa_ptr, which is of type SignatureBuiltin.
-This pointer is utilized to manage the signature builtin instances internally.
+This pointer is used to manage the signature builtin instances internally.

     ```rust
     from starkware.cairo.common.bool import FALSE, TRUE